Password Compliance

-As Lead Interaction Designer, I led a rapid discovery phase with Online and Mobile Banking teams to assess the impact of the solution proposed initially by the Compliance team.
+As Lead Interaction Designer, I partnered with Online and Mobile Banking teams to reframe the problem and work on a quick solution.

 6 million